briansimiyuj/doctor-appointment-app/README.md

       c.
 Every time patient details change, do the following:
         i.
 Retrieve the reason for rescheduling from local storage
       d.
 Get most recent rejection data
+      e.
+Display the reason for rescheduling if it exists

 ### Settings Context